Heap Dump Explorer

 Heap dumps vs. heap profiles

-A Java heap dump is a snapshot of the heap at one point in time.
+An ART heap dump is a snapshot of the heap at one point in time.
 It captures every reachable object, the references between them, GC roots and — depending on the format — field values, strings, primitive array bytes and bitmap pixel buffers.

 What heap dumps are good for